ccacurling/curling-canada-stats-archive/about.md

 Note: There are no detailed statistics available for the Brier from 1981 to 1984.

+If anyone has detailed statistics information from this Brier era, Curling Canada would like to incorporate that into this site.
+Contact <a href="mailto:bcassidy@curling.ca">bcassidy@curling.ca</a>.

 ## Credits

 Data - Brian Cassidy Sr.